Amadeo Bordiga: Communist Party of Italy

-When the PSI held its congress at Livorno in January 1921, representatives sent by Comintern, all insisted that the party must expel its reformist wing led by Filippo Turati but were divided over whether to continue to work with Giacinto Menotti Serrati, who advised delaying the split.
+When the PSI held its congress at Livorno in January 1921, representatives sent by the Comintern all insisted that the party must expel its reformist wing led by Filippo Turati, but were divided over whether to continue to work with Giacinto Menotti Serrati, who advised delaying the split.
 Bordiga advocated an immediate break with both Serrati and Turati, and hence with the majority of the PSI, and prevailed against the opposition of the leading Comintern representative Paul Levi but also with the backing of others, including Matyas Rakosi, the future Stalinist dictator of Hungary.

-After the congress, Bordiga emerged as leader of the newly formed Communist Party of Italy.
+After the congress, Bordiga emerged as the leader of the newly formed Communist Party of Italy.
 He was one of five members of the executive but was "the actual director of all party activity".
-For Bordiga, the party was the social brain of the proletariat whose task was not to seek majority support but to concentrate on working for an armed insurrection in the course of which it would seize power and then use it to abolish capitalism and impose a communist society by force.
-Bordiga identified with the dictatorship of the proletariat and the dictatorship of the party, and argued that establishing its own dictatorship should be the party's immediate and direct aim.
 This position was accepted by the majority of the members of the PCdI but was to bring them into conflict with the Comintern when in 1921 the latter adopted a new tactic, i.e. that of the united front with reformist organisations to fight for social reforms and even to form a workers' government.
-Bordiga regarded this as a reversion to the failed tactics which the pre-war social democrats had adopted and which had led to them becoming reformists.
+Bordiga saw this as a reversion to the failed tactics of the pre-war social democrats that had turned them into reformists.